-Finned fish and shellfish do not come from related families of foods, so being allergic to one does not necessarily mean that you must avoid both.
+Finned fish and shellfish are not related.
+Being allergic to one does not always mean that you must avoid both.

-It has been estimated that there are upwards of 20,000 species of fish.
-Although this is not an exhaustive list, allergic reactions have been commonly reported to:
+There are more than 20,000 species of fish.
+Although this is not a complete list, allergic reactions have been commonly reported to:

 - Caesar salad and Caesar dressing